What grows in low desert Arizona gardens in March? I’ll show you. All of these pictures come from my garden in Mesa, Arizona.

 Fruit trees in the low desert Arizona garden in March

 Plant fruit trees this month.
-Look for trees that have low chill hours (less than 400), mature early, and self-pollinate.
+Look for trees with low chill hours (less than 400), mature early, and self-pollinate.
 This fruit planting guide has a list of fruit trees that do well in the low desert of Arizona.

 As blossoms become fruit on your fruit trees, fruit should be thinned before it is an inch in diameter.
 Thin fruit within about a month after full bloom.
 Fruit thinned later than this lessens the chance that fruit size will increase.
 For more information, read this article.